 For more information about David’s representative cases and experience, please contact the firm.

-J.D., Cornell Law School, magna cum laude
+J.D. from Cornell Law School, magna cum laude

 • Order of the Coif, CALI Award: Conflicts of Law, Political Theory; Constitutional Law